 The dangers of using salt lamps may also include electrical dangers and fire risk.
 Of late, 80,000 Himalayan salt lamps have been recalled by the Consumer Product Safety Commission due to overheating for a particular brand of salt lamps in the United States (which cut on costs and compromised the lamp quality).

 Always buy quality and safety approved lamps like the ones we sell here, it’s better for long term usage.

 So you might be wondering: Can a salt lamp catch fire?

 Electrical dangers and fire are related and causal in nature.
 These happen when salt lamps have substandard lamp holders, i.e. the lamp holder is loosely installed at the base of the Himalayan salt crystal.

 If the salt melts on an exposed lamp holder, this could not only cause damage to the cord and lamp holder but can also make it spark, with the risk of fire.
 Though this risk is quiet low, even with the cheapest chinese made lamps.
 If you're worried about your lamp we recommend you don't place it on a carpet (which could be flammable)

 All 240V salt lamp holders for that matter, should pass an IP64 test to ensure water doesn’t enter them as the salt melts off.
-Our lamps have been tested to this standard and approved to Australian standards.
+Our lamps have been tested to this standard and approved to Australian consumer standards.